dmbarbour/wikilon/docs/CommandLine.md

 The proposed sugar uses explicit continuation passing style:

         [foo, bar, baz, qux] desugars to:
-        [\[\[\[qux] cc baz] cc bar] cc foo]
+        [\[\[\[qux] after baz] after bar] after foo]

-A programmer might understand the comma as a form of *yield* operator, enabling intermediate return.
-We yield just after each comma.
-Processing the continuation first enables our continuation to be modeled implemented as a simple stack, and is relatively (e.g. if `foo` uses `cc` internally, we'll push objects onto the stack in the correct order).
-Importantly, command sequences are universally subject to *transparent* abstraction, procedural and infinite constructions, inlining, etc..
+A command sequence is a block that receives a continuation stack, potentially extends it with `after`, then does some work for the first command in the sequence.
+The comma might informally be understood as a *yield* action, enabling an intermediate return step after performing each command.
+The intermediate return enables our caller to extract or inject data, model effects, etc..
+Streaming data can be trivially expressed as command sequences, e.g. `[1,2,3,4,5]`, with the caller simply extracting a single value after each step.

-Streams of data are trivially expressed as command sequnces, e.g. `[1,2,3,4,5]`.
-Just provide a continuation then pop the value to step through the stream.
-Effects models take a little extra work.
-For example, the client of the command sequence might need to inject data before continuing to handle an input request.
+Command sequences are transparently subject to abstraction, procedural construction, and modeling both finite and infinite streams of data or actions.
+Inlining or 'joining' a command sequence is valid and behaves as one would expect assuming simple stack-based implementations of `after`.

 ### Claw Attributes